Dhruvacube/qrgen/README.rst

 ``QRGEN`` (Official QR Code website repository of 24 AvePizza)
 ==================

-This is the official repository of 24 Ave Pizza QR Code Generator made in Python3.8 using tkinter module.
+This is the official repository of 24 Ave Pizza QR Code Generator made in Python3.8 using the tkinter module.

 Installation